35up/http-client/README.md

 `get`, `post`, `put`, `patch`, `deleteMethod`, `head`;

 ## Requirements

+The library supports both browser and node environments.

 Http-client depends on the [Fetch API].
 If you support older browsers which may not yet provide these natively (e.g. IE), consider including a global polyfill